 There’s also an option for a Pro Version on Mac, as well as the ability to integrate with an app if developers are interested in the functionality.

-If you’ve already got a video — or a collection of photos — that you’d like to turn into a GIF, GIF Toaster can help.
-This free app lets you turn existing content on your phone into sharable GIFs, all in just a few taps.
-It has the ability to crop images if necessary.
-Note that with this and other apps, you will need to make sure that the app is enabled to access the photos on your phone.
+GIF Toaster is ideal if you’ve got an existing collection of photos or a video you’d like to make into a GIF.
+This free app helps you transform existing content on your phone into easily shared GIFs in just a couple of taps.
+It can crop images if necessary.
+Note that with this and other apps, you will need to make sure that the app can access the photos on your phone.

 Video to GIF – GIF Maker